manllano/international-benchmark/README.md

 ```

 It creates visualizations for topic activity and citation impact over time, comparing the institute core area with the global core area.

-## Notes on institution identifiers

-OpenAlex institution display names can change or appear in slightly different forms.
-For that reason, institution-level sorting and grouping should use OpenAlex institution IDs as the stable key.
-Display names should be used only as labels in tables and figures.

-## Notes on open access

-The open-access percentage is calculated from the OpenAlex `open_access.is_oa` field as the percentage of works marked as open access within each institution group.

-## Notes on citation-normalized percentile

-The citation-normalized percentile metric is taken from the OpenAlex `citation_normalized_percentile` field when available.
-The workflow keeps the percentile value and related top-percentile indicators for downstream table construction.

-## Reproducibility

-The notebooks are designed to be run in numerical order.
-Intermediate and processed CSV files are written to disk so that the metrics and figures notebooks do not need to repeat the full OpenAlex retrieval step.

-For best results, commit the notebooks and code, but avoid committing large generated datasets unless the repository is intended to archive a fixed analysis snapshot.